-This entry is the first in what I hope is a series of “3-Minute Reads” – a collection of mini-essays and close readings of texts.
+“3-Minute Reads” are mini-essays and close readings of texts.
 Subject choice is eclectic, and based entirely on whatever I happen to be reading, watching, or thinking about at the time.

 “If I do not nail these impressions to the board and out of the many in me make one; exist here and now in streaks and patches like scattered snow wreaths on far mountains […] then I shall fall like snow and be wasted”